TianqGuo/Foundation_model_performance_and_scaling/Foundation_model_performance_and_scaling/part6-instruction-tuning-rlhf/README.md

 uv sync
 ```

-**Model assets** (auto-downloaded by `part_6_2.sh`, or run manually):
+**Model assets** (downloaded automatically by each section's shell script, or run manually):

 ```bash
 bash get_assets.sh
 ```

-On the cluster, models are pre-cached at `/data/a5-alignment/models/` — the script
+Models are downloaded from HuggingFace on first run and cached under `assets/`.
-symlinks them automatically before downloading.
+All datasets are downloaded automatically by the section scripts on first run.

 **Open-file limit** (required for large parallel HuggingFace downloads):